madv1n/Spark-MIDI-Bridge/README.md

 In work...

 ## Source Code
 For developers and advanced users, the raw Python scripts are available in the `/lightweight` folder.
-You can run them directly if you have at least `Python 3.13` installed with the required libraries (bleak, pygame, winrt). `.bat` will install the required libraries
+You can run them directly if you have at least `Python 3.13` installed with the required libraries (bleak, pygame, winrt).

 ## System Requirements
 Tested on: Windows 11

 Hardware: Spark 40 Amp, M-VAVE Chocolate Plus

-Backend: Bleak (BLE) & Pygame (MIDI)
+Backend: Bleak (BLE), Pygame (MIDI), winrt